 Before trimming, lay a large tarp under the bushes or shrubs for easier cleanup.
 The tarp will help catch any branches and leaves that fall off.
 If you’re planning to trim several bushes and shrubs, collect the debris into a bucket or container and move on to the next area.
 You can hire a garden clearance service to collect your garden waste when you’re done.

-Step 3: Place a stake on each side of your shrubs
+Step 3: Place a stake on each side of the shrub

-Place a stake on each side of the bush.
+Place stakes on both sides of the bush.
 Then, tie a string between the stakes to make sure it’s taut.
 You’ll use this as the reference height when trimming your bushes.
 If your bushes are near your home’s patio or a wall, you can also use that as a guide.

 Step 4: Trim the top of the bushes